Bumps On Areola And Nipples: Causes, Diagnosis, And Treatment

 Image: Shutterstock

 A soft, fluid-filled sac on the breast is referred to as a breast cyst.
-It may also look like a lump.
+It may also look like a hard lump under the skin.
 It forms when fluid fills up an empty milk gland.
 It may also form spontaneously due to age-related hormonal changes.
 It is normal to have several cysts (2).

 5. Swollen Montgomery Glands